 The first indicators give an overview perspective of banks' income.
 Indicators PFT 21 to PFT 33 were initially employed in the context of the KRIs and were intended to measure banks' profitability, which mainly concerns a bank's income and gives a general overview of the development of the overall profitability.
-Also PFTs 41, 43 and 45 are dealing with a general overview perspective whereby for PFTs 44 and 45, extraordinary market conditions are excluded.
-Indicators PFT 41 and 44 provide information about interest income, with PFT 44 abstracting from the effect of negative rates.
+Also PFTs 41, 43 and 45 are dealing with a general overview perspective whereby for PFTs 44 and 45, extraordinary market conditions are excluded

 Then, additional indicators allowing a deeper understanding of profitability's roots were included.
-These additional indicators, PFTs 1 to 19 and PFTs 35 to 40, provide useful insights into the income structure, i.e. banks' business, or the cost structure.
+These additional indicators, PFTs 1 to 19 and PFTs 35 to 40, provide useful insights into the income structure and the cost structure.
 Thus, these indicators may help to detect shifts in business models and their potential to increase banks' revenues.
 They also ease international comparisons or peer-to-peer analysis, allowing for differences in the income structure of banks to be scrutinized, as well as to identify relevant outliers.
-Indicator PFT 42 (Provisions for pending legal issues and tax litigation as % of Own Funds) was moved to the Operational Risk section, and renamed OPR 16.

-These additional profitability indicators can be broadly split into five groups: the first set focuses on the cost structure, namely staff and administrative expenses and taxes; the second group looks at the geographical structure of income and expenses; the third shows the structure of the interest income; and the fourth set focus on the structure of fee and commission income.
-Last but not least, in the so-called 'follow-the-money' approach, profitability indicators are put into perspective with regard to the bank's balance sheet information (see also Part II.6 '"Follow-the-money" approach').
+These additional profitability indicators can be broadly split into four groups: the first set focuses on the cost structure, namely staff and administrative expenses and taxes; the second group looks at the geographical structure of income and expenses; the third shows the structure of the interest income; and the fourth set focus on the structure of fee and commission income

 These indicators explain not only the main drivers of revenues, but also how meaningful are the amounts depleted with staff expenses.
-More particularly, the first set contains PFTs 1 to 4, which are based on statement of profit or loss.
 These indicators analyse how much of the administrative expenses can be attributed to staff expenses, and how many euros of staff or administrative expenses are required to earn one euro of total operating income.
 Thereby, it can be analysed how personnel-intensive or staff-dependent a bank's business model is.